hebcal/hebcal-es6/README.md

 Rabbeinu Tam holds that bein hashmashos is a specific time between sunset and tzeis hakochavim.
-One opinion on how to calculate this time is that it is 13.5 minutes before tzies 7.083
+One opinion on how to calculate this time is that it is 13.5 minutes before tzies 7.083.
+Because degree-based functions estimate the amount of light in the sky, the result is not impacted by elevation.

 **Kind**: instance method of [<code>Zmanim</code>](#Zmanim)
 <a name="Zmanim+sunriseOffset"></a>

 ### zmanim.sunriseOffset(offset, roundMinute, forceSeaLevel) ⇒ <code>Date</code>
 Returns sunrise + `offset` minutes (either positive or negative).
+If elevation is enabled, this function will include elevation in the calculation unless `forceSeaLevel` is `true`.

 **Kind**: instance method of [<code>Zmanim</code>](#Zmanim)